 Author: Vladimir Popa-Nimigean, Medical Student, School of Clinical Medicine, University of Cambridge, Cambridge, UK.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 October 2018.

-Klippel-Trénaunay syndrome (KTS) is a rare congenital vascular bone syndrome that is characterised by a triad of symptoms and features:
+Klippel–Trénaunay syndrome (KTS) is a rare congenital vascular bone syndrome that is characterised by a triad of symptoms and features; these being:

-The syndrome is also called Klippel-Trénaunay-Weber syndrome, angio-osteohypertrophic syndrome, and haemangiectactic hypertrophy.
+The syndrome is also called Klippel–Trénaunay–Weber syndrome, angio-osteohypertrophy syndrome, and haemangiectactic hypertrophy.

-Klippel-Trénaunay syndrome is a rare disease, affecting 1:20,000–40,000 children.
-It affects males and females equally and it occurs in all races .
+Klippel–Trénaunay syndrome is a rare disease, affecting one in 20,000–40,000 children.
+It affects both sexes equally and it occurs in all races .
 While it mostly occurs sporadically, some inherited cases have been reported .

-While the exact cause of Klippel-Trénaunay syndrome is not clear, several genes and pathways have been identified in its pathogenesis.
-Notably, PIK3CA gene mutations have been detected in some cases of Klippel-Trénaunay syndrome.
-PIK3CA encodes for a subunit of the PI3K enzyme, which is involved in cell proliferation and migration.
-Gain of function mutations can lead to tissue hypertrophy in the bone, soft tissue, and blood vessels [2,4].
+While the exact cause of Klippel–Trénaunay syndrome is not clear, several genes and pathways have been identified in its pathogenesis.
+Notably, PIK3CA gene mutations have been detected in some cases of Klippel–Trénaunay syndrome.
+PIK3CA encodes for a subunit of the phosphoinositide 3-kinase enzyme, which is involved in cell proliferation and migration.
+Gain-of-function mutations can lead to tissue hypertrophy in the bone, soft tissue, and blood vessels [2,4].

 The angiogenic gene VG5Q has also been implicated in Klippel–Trénaunay syndrome .

-One or more port-wine stains (capillary vascular malformations) are present in the overwhelming majority of patients with Klippel-Trénaunay syndrome and this is usually the first noticeable feature [1,2,6].
+One or more capillary vascular malformations (port-wine stains) are present in the overwhelming majority of patients with Klippel-Trénaunay syndrome and this is usually the first noticeable feature [1,2,6].
 Commonly, the capillary malformation occurs over the affected hypertrophic limb, but it can also be present at other sites.
 Rarely, the affected area can blister and bleed .

-Additionally, the formation of veins may be atypical, resulting in lateral veins or persistent sciatic veins for example.
+Additionally, the formation of veins may be atypical, resulting in lateral veins or persistent sciatic veins (inflammation in the veins leading from the spine down to the legs), for example.
 Bleeding can also occur, which may result in bleeding from the rectum or blood in the urine [6–9].

-Malformations in Klippel-Trénaunay syndrome are of slow-flow vessels, and fast-flow arteriovenous malformations are not present.
-Bruits tend to be absent on examination .
+Malformations in Klippel-Trénaunay syndrome are of slow-flow vessels, and fast-flow arteriovenous malformations (clumps of blood vessels that link between arteries and veins) are not present.
+Bruits (murmurs caused by the narrowing of arteries) tend to be absent on examination .

 The possible complications of Klippel-Trénaunay syndrome include:

-The diagnosis of Klipper-Trénaunay syndrome is made clinically when the classical triad of port-wine stain, varicose veins and limb hypertrophy are present.
-While a diagnosis of Klipper-Trénaunay syndrome can be suspected in a newborn when a port-wine stain is present, confirmation comes later when and the other symptoms become more apparent [1,2,3].
+The diagnosis of Klippel–Trénaunay syndrome is made clinically when the classical triad of port-wine stain, varicose veins, and limb hypertrophy are present.
+While a diagnosis of Klippel-Trénaunay syndrome can be suspected in a newborn when a port-wine stain is present, confirmation comes later when other symptoms become more apparent [1–3].

 Possible diagnostic tests include:

-Conditions that can be mistaken for Klippel-Trenaunay syndrome are listed here.
+Conditions that can be mistaken for Klippel–Trénaunay syndrome include:

-Compression stockings are often used to control symptoms of varicose veins, alleviate pain and swelling, and prevent complications such as bleeding, in which case dressings and leg elevation and rest are recommended [1,10].
+Compression stockings are often used to control the symptoms of varicose veins, alleviate pain and swelling, and prevent complications such as bleeding (in which case dressings, leg elevation, and rest are recommended [1,10].

-If the difference in leg lengths is small (less than 2 cm), shoe raisers might be recommended to allow the child to walk more easily and prevent compensatory scoliosis.
+If the difference in leg lengths is small (< 2 cm), shoe raisers might be recommended to allow the child to walk more easily and prevent compensatory scoliosis.
 Physiotherapy can also help reduce swelling in the affected limb [1,10].

-Ligation of the veins (or tying them off) can be used to treat varicose veins in conjunction with vein stripping.
-See leg vein therapies.
+Ligation of the veins (the surgical tying off of veins) can be used to treat varicose veins in conjunction with vein stripping.
+(See DermNet NZ's page of Leg vein therapies).
 This treatment is not advised in children [1,7,10].

 A variation of this procedure is foam sclerotherapy, which involves injecting a foaming agent (in addition to the sclerosing one) into the veins .